logiclogue/seeded-random-node/README.md

 # seeded-random

-Node module that allows you to generate seeded random numbers for your cli or web applications.
+Node package that allows you to generate seeded random numbers for your cli or web applications.

 ## Installing